xvicient/todoer/README.md

    ```
 2. Install dependencies using Xcode 15+ (SPM packages will resolve automatically)

-3. Configure Firebase adding your GoogleService-Info.plist to Todoer/Resources
+3. Configure Firebase: for security reasons the GoogleService-Info.plist can't be provided, add your GoogleService-Info.plist to Todoer/Resources.

 4. Build & run using ⌘R